coconutcow/UniGe-ADM-2018-19/README.txt

-Run the file ADM_Project_Final.py
+Code utilizes findspark and pyspark and requires environmental variables for spark and java homes.

+Run ADM_Project_Final.py as all the required code is contained in this python file.

-Enter the filepath of the given dataset when requested.
+Enter the filepath of the given dataset 'DataSetFinal.csv' when requested.
-If issues concerning filepath format arise in the python file try adding the filepath as shown in the spark.read.csv function in line 434 and then running line 435.
+If issues concerning filepath format arise in the python file try adding the filepath as shown in the spark.read.csv function in line 487 and then running line 488.

-Upon succesful filepath entry and having the dataframe enter a query #(1-20) to execute the query, 'h' to list the queries, or 'q' to quit.
+Upon succesful filepath entry and having the dataframe enter a query #(1-23) to execute the query, 'h' to list the queries, or 'q' to quit.